Skip to main content

 What we see here:

-1. The route is created using the route decorator, which is placed in front of the class method, and it does not matter what the name of this method is.
+1. A route is created using the route decorator, which is placed before a class method, and the method's name doesn't matter.

-3. Text responses to HTTP requests are sent via res.send().
+3. Text responses to HTTP requests are sent using res.send().

-Although in the previous example, an instance of the Res class was requested through method1, we can similarly request this instance in the constructor:
+Although in the previous example the class instances were injected into method1, we can request these instances in the constructor in the same way:

 @controller()